tsackton/taelgar/Gazetteer/The Central Highlands Region/Urlich Pass.md

 ---
-type: Location
+tags: [place]
+displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed}
+campaignInfo: []
+name: Urlich Pass
+placeType:
-parentLocation: Sentinel Range
+partOf: Sentinel Range
 ---

 A pass in the [[Sentinel Range]], significant as the site of the final battle against [[Cha'mutte]]